 23 this Jesus, delivered up according to the definite plan and foreknowledge of God, you crucified and killed by the hands of lawless men.
 Acts 2:23 ESV

-Translation: God allowed Jesus to be murdered.
+Translation: Jesus is dies and this is in God’s plan.
 God knew people would murder his son and he allowed it to happen.
-Today when people are gunned down God know this will happen and yet God allows it to happen.
+When harm comes God is aware.
+Yet God allows it to happen.
 The restraining hand of the Holy Spirit is removed from society and evil lawlessness is allowed to roam free.

 7 For the mystery of lawlessness is already at work.
 Only he who now restrains it will do so until he is out of the way.
 8 And then the lawless one will be revealed, whom the Lord Jesus will kill with the breath of his mouth and bring to nothing by the appearance of his coming.
 2 Thessalonians 2:7-8 ESV

 God has also allowed peace and prosperity.
 God has allowed peace and prosperity that makes these killings all the more shocking.
 These killings are a wake-up call and a reminder that God’s grace and mercy are available.
-Everyone including the lawless will be held to account.
+Acountability for lawlessness is coming.
 God has not overlooked this lawlessness.
 God comforts those who draw near in this moment of anguish.
 And God sees the big picture that our life here be it long or short is temporary.
 God calls us to an eternal home where evil lawlessness is not found.
 This pain and this anarchy are temporary while we pass through.
 Are you making your home here and now or are you looking to an eternal home?
 Submit to Jesus repent of your lawlessness and draw near to the Creator.
-Ultimately peace, security, and home will only be found in Him.
+Ultimately peace, security, and home are only available in Him.

 9 The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.
 10 But the day of the Lord will come like a thief, and then the heavens will pass away with a roar, and the heavenly bodies will be burned up and dissolved, and the earth and the works that are done on it will be exposed.
 2 Peter 3:9-10 ESV